-In addition to the dynamo hand crank, you can power the FRX5-BT five other ways.
+In addition to the dynamo hand crank, you can power the Ultimate Camping five other ways.
 The large solar panel on the back is an excellent option when you're outside and have direct sunlight.
-It's efficient enough to keep the radio charged while you're out on a hike or lounging by the pool.
+It's efficient enough to keep the radio charged while you're out on a hike or lounging by the pool, and you can fully power the Eton UC in around five hours.
 You can also charge it using a USB connection with your computer, a wall plug or a car charger.
 The radio has USB and micro-USB ports as well, and you can use them to charge your computer and mobile devices.
 This is an excellent option if your phone battery dies during a power outage and you need to call someone for help.

 This emergency radio comes with ports that are both practical and fun.
 Through its auxiliary input, it can connect to an MP3 player so you can listen to music instead of the radio.
 You can also use this input to connect a microphone and use the speaker to amplify your voice, which is an excellent way to attract attention if you need help, provided you have a microphone in an emergency.
 In addition, this is the only crank radio we tested that has Bluetooth, so you can transmit wirelessly and don’t need to add an auxiliary cable to your emergency preparedness kit or backcountry hiking pack.